justinkropp/jstnkrpp/profile.md

 ---

 <section class="profile page-intro">
-  <p>Justin Kropp is UX Designer who is exploring the intersection of design, systems, and research.</p>
+  <p>Hi.
+My name is Justin Kropp.
+Most people call me Kropp.
+I'm a designer working on human-centered digital products.</p>
 </section>

 <section class="profile">
 <article>
-  <p>Justin Kropp is a Senior UX Designer at Mozilla, working on human-centered design and innovation across the Mozilla and Firefox family of products.
-His work at Mozilla spans user research, user experience design, user interface design, and systems design and implementation.</p>
+  <p>I'm currently a Staff User Experience Designer at Mozilla, working on a range of projects — most notably Pocket.
+A lot of what I do at Mozilla involves trying to make our products easier to use and provide more value to as many of our customers as possible.
+My work spans experience design, user research, systems thinking, user interface design, and product strategy.</p>

-  <p>Previous to his current role, Justin was a Senior UX Designer and Team Lead at Automattic, the makers of Wordpress, leading a cross functional team on projects spanning user onboarding, new user experience, and retention and engagement initiatives.</p>
+  <p>Most recently, I managed teams and led various projects for Automattic — the makers of WordPress.</p>

-  <p>Justin has been guest lecturer at Maryland Institute College of Art, an Assistant Professor at The University of Baltimore,  and a guest critic and lecturer at the Indiana University of Pennsylvania.
-He is a graduate of the Maryland Institute College of Art graduate program in Graphic Design.</p>
+  <p>Previously, I was the design lead for an iOS and Android reading app called Readmill.
+It's no longer around, but damn it was good while it was.</p>

-  <h2>Expertise and Practice Areas</h2>
+  <h2>Interests</h2>
-  <p>His expertise and interests sit at the intersection of graphic design, typography, design systems, digital product design, and research.</p>
+  <p>I'm interested in the application of contemporary design concepts to digital products and how these concepts can support — and augment — the user's experience of them.</p>

-  <h2>Speaking Engagements</h2>
+  <p>My design <em>practice</em> explores the intersection of traditional principles of graphic design and digital product development and how this exploration can lead to simple, but novel, user interfaces.
+I call it practice because that what it is: practice.
+I enjoy pushing into new territory, learning new things, and applying what I've learned to make things just a little bit better than before.</p>

-  <p>Code and Creativity, Maryland Institute College of Art, AIGA Chattanooga, Society of Work, University of Baltimore, Automattic</p>
+  <p>You could say that this is where my design philosophy, and work, finds its locus.</p>
 </article>
 </section>